 The dates for these degrees have been established.
 Click HERE to download the date plan or scroll down to the calendar below to find the dates in any given month or location.
-Special 2nd Degree to be held at St Max Nov 1st.
-Details will be sent out.
+Next 1st Degree at St Max is December 19th.

 The new raffle has started and tickets are available NOW with specail discounted prices for a short period of time.
 Contact Brother Al Heyman, (908) 625-4940, to get your tickets today!

 Please continue to keep your Brothers and their families in your prayers, especially Bud Levier, Joe Karpach, Deborah Manna, Henry Liebergall, Victor Caldara, Larry Byersmith, Mike Trombetta.

 4th Degree St Jude Assembly Charity Golf Tournament - January 26th, Riverwood Golf and Country Club